 1) HEDGING/INFLATION SNIPPETS FROM THE WSJ

-BLS: In June, the Consumer Price Index for All Urban Consumers was unchanged seasonally adjusted; rising 1.6 percent over the last 12 months, not seasonally adjusted.
-The index for all items less food and energy rose 0.1 percent in June (SA); up 1.7 percent over the year
+BLS: In August, the Consumer Price Index for All Urban Consumers increased 0.4 percent seasonally adjusted; rising 1.9 percent over the last 12 months, not seasonally adjusted.
+The index for all items less food and energy rose 0.2 percent in August (SA); up 1.7 percent over the year (NSA)